Field-First Software for Tracking Customers: 2026 Guide

 A No-Nonsense Implementation Plan for Your Team

 Buying the software is easy.
 Getting reps to use it correctly is where most leaders fail.
+Roll it out like an IT project and you’ll face resistance and data quality issues.
+Roll it out like a revenue discipline program and you’ll gain adoption.

-Start with the rules of the road
+Start with the Rules of the Road

-Most onboarding is useless because it walks through menus instead of field reality.
-Train the team on moments they face in practice.
+Most onboarding is useless if it walks through menus instead of field reality.
+Use short sessions built around practical situations:

 - A manager spots missed activity and corrects the day before it collapses.